-The preparation of the plan will also include extensive Tribal and Public outreach.
+The preparation of the plan has included extensive Tribal and public outreach.

 Updating the City's historic preservation plan and revising the historic preservation ordinance aligns with Council priorities two (... emphasizing the importance of open government, customer service and communication with community members...), three (... investment in neighborhoods, parks, the arts, human services, and city amenities...), and four (... sustainable growth and development strategies...).